syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 //DocIO only supports Word to image conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platform.
 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-to-Image-conversion/Custom-image-resolution).

 N> 1.
 Word to Image conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin, ASP.NET Core, Blazor and Universal Windows Platform applications.
 N> 2.
 In Azure Web Service and Azure APP Service, .NET GDI+ (System.Drawing) does not support the Metafile image (vector image).
 So, the image will be generated as Bitmap (raster image).